vipertooth/Notes/Lab1/Readme.md

 ## Creating your Payload

-For idead on payload creation you can reference [Payload](https://github.com/vipertooth/Notes/blob/master/Lab1/Payload.md)
+For a guide on payload creation you can reference [Payload](https://github.com/vipertooth/Notes/blob/master/Lab1/Payload.md)